ncsa/ncsa-shib-idp/README.md

 1. On the "Details" page, ensure the following are set:
    - Organization: University of Illinois
    - Department: NCSA
-   - Certificate Profile: InCommon SSL (SHA-2)
+   - Certificate Profile: InCommon SSL Single Domain (398 day only)
    - Certifiate Term: 398 Days
    - Requester: (Your name)
    - Comments: (blank)